apache/mesos/docs/app-framework-development-guide.md

   virtual void shutdown(ExecutorDriver* driver) = 0;

   /**
-   * Invoked when a fatal error has occured with the executor and/or
+   * Invoked when a fatal error has occurred with the executor and/or
    * executor driver.
 The driver will be aborted BEFORE invoking this
    * callback.
    */